 Choosing your destination wisely can make the difference between:

-- expensive accommodation or lots of intersting, inexpensive options
+- expensive accommodation or lots of interesting, inexpensive options

 - a new expense at every turn or lots of low-cost things to relax and enjoy

 You don’t have to go far to travel.
-On a trip to the next town you may find experiences that surprise you as I did in Hamilton, Ontario nnot far from my home in Toronto but definitely not normally thought of as a destination city.
-Read Surprising Cities: you may not have to look far.
+On a trip to the next town you may find experiences that surprise you.
+I did, in Hamilton, Ontario.
+It’s not far from my home in Toronto, but it’s definitely not normally thought of as a destination city.
+Read Surprising Cities: You May Not Have To Look Far.

 - Don’t get psyched out.